 If you ski and splitboard primarily to experience the grand beauty of nature, than you are in the right place.
 If you only alpine ski, or don't ski at all, we encourage you to join the larger world of the backcountry.

-Treasured Heights is content about the places we love.
+FOR CONSERVATION: Treasured Heights is content about the places we love.
 We cover human-powered skiing and interconnected issues like conservation, access, skier history and Native American rights.
+Our media exists to bring awareness to other non-profits which work to support conservation efforts directly related to landscapes used by skiers and splitboarders.

-Unlike other ski-media makers, Treasured Heights is not about rich heli-powered gnar kids and back flips, but real skiers and real places.
-Single dirt bags on a budget, the family man, and splitboard instructor all can enjoy the terrain in our backyards.
+FOR ALL SKIERS: Unlike other ski-media makers, Treasured Heights is not about the heli-powered class, but real skiers and real places.
+The dirt bag on a budget, the professional family man, and pro splitboarder all can enjoy the terrain in our backyards.
 We can find extraordinary beauty and fun from Mt.
 Frissell Connecticut, to Mount Whitney California.
-All we need is the skills, the gear, and car ready to take us there.

 The meaning of Treasured Heights:

 The name Treasured Heights comes from the fact that both settlers and First Nation people on this continent have found wonder in our high buttes, mountains and hills.
-The Crow logo is a symbol of knowledge.
-We who explore on skis seek to know our landscapes as well as inner selves better.
+The crow logo is a symbol of knowledge.
+We who explore on skis seek to know our landscapes as well as inner selves.

 While our video archives started in 1998 on VHS-C video tape, our modern video products just were released last season starting with the Skiing States Series.
 Learn more about it here.